Dragonixj/C-projects/README.md

 ## Beginner_Level

-- calculator.c
+- **calculator.c**
   - This is a simple calculator programmes that performs simple calculations
   - It performs 6 basic operations
-  * Addition
+    - Addition
-  * subtraction
+    - subtraction
-  * Multiplication
+    - Multiplication
-  * Division
+    - Division
-  * Power
+    - Power
-  * Modulo
+    - Modulo
-  - It starts by asking the user what operation they want to perform and the integers they want to perform the operation
+  - It starts by asking the user what operation they want to perform and the integers they want to perform the operation on and prints the output